Claus1/unigui/README.md

 Provide programming technology that does not require client programming, for a server written in any language, for displaying on any device, in any resolution, without any tuning.

 ### How to work inside ###
 The exchange protocol for the solution is JSON as the most universally accessible, comprehensible, readable, and popular format compatible with all programming languages.
-The server sends JSON data to Unigui which has built-in tools (autodesigner) and automatically generate a beautiful GUI for user data that conforms to Google’s Material Design standard.
-No markup, drawing instruction and the other dull job is required.
+The server sends JSON data to Unigui which has built-in tools (autodesigner) and automatically generate a standart Google Material Design GUI for user data.
+No markup, drawing instructions and the other dull job is required.
 Just the simplest description what you want.
 From the constructed Unigui screen the server receives a JSON message flow which fully describes what the user did.
 The message format is ["Block", "Elem", "type of action", value], where "Block"and "Elem"are the names of the block and its element, "value" is the JSON value of the action/event that has happened.
 The server can either accept the change or roll them back by sending an info window about any inconsistencies.
-The server can open a dialog box that is described as a block or send an entirely new screen. uniGUI instantly displays current server data and their changes.
+The server can open a dialog box that is described as a block or send an entirely new screen.
+Unigui instantly and automatically displays actual server state.

 ### Programming ###
 Unigui is language and platform independent technology.
 This repo explains how to work with Unigui using Python  and the tiny framework for that.